 Enervate: (v) to make weak; take away energy from; debilitate.

-- I find this heat very enervating.
+- Example: I find this heat very enervating.

 Fizzle: (v) to fail or end disappointingly, especially after a good start.